 “This is without a doubt the most stimulating and practical PD workshop I have had in years” workshop participant

-P4CNZ provides teacher education in facilitating philosophical communities of inquiry in the classroom.
+P4CNZ provides practical teacher education in facilitating philosophical communities of inquiry in the classroom.
 Our workshops are recognised and approved by the Federation of Australasian Philosophy in Schools Associations (FAPSA).
+On completion of a post workshop assessment task, participants may earn a FAPSA Level One Certificate.
 Workshops are suitable for both primary and secondary school teachers.
 Student teachers, philosophers, parents and other interested people are very welcome to attend.

 P4CNZ usually offers a small number workshops every year, and P4C training is also sometimes offered through other organisations that provide continuing education for teachers.